cortes-ciriano-lab/savana/README.md

 ### Optional Arugments
 Argument|Description
 ---|---
-ref_index|Full path to reference genome fasta index (ref path + ".fai" by default) contigs|Contigs/chromosomes to consider (default is all).
+ref_index|Full path to reference genome fasta index (ref path + ".fai" used by default) contigs|Contigs/chromosomes to consider (default is all in fai file).
 Example in `example/chr.hg38.txt` length|Minimum length SV to consider (default=30) mapq|Minimum MAPQ of reads to consider (default=5) buffer|Buffer to add when clustering adjacent potential breakpoints (default=10)